SeanDraper/stock-analysis/README.md

 ![2018 Results](resources/2018_results.png)

-The restuls for 2018 told a much different story, almost every stock had a negative return.
+The results for 2018 told a much different story, almost every stock had a negative return.
 ENPH and RUN were the only stocks to have a positive return with 81.9% and 84% respectively.

 ### Comparing Execution Times of Refactored Code